12 Best Fly Boxes Of 2023: Guide Tested and Approved

 I highly recommend a waterproof fly box, and I pretty much exclusively use waterproof boxes now.
 The reason is simple.

-Taking out 300 or 400 flies is a pain in the butt, especially since you have to put them all back in.
-But having 300 to 400 flies rust and become useless is far worse because then you need to tie a crap-load of flies, or you need to spend a lot of money to replace them.
+Taking out 300 or 400 flies is a pain in the butt, especially since I then have to put them all back in.
+But having 300 to 400 flies rust and become useless is far worse because then I need to re-tie a crap-load of flies, or spend a lot of money to replace them.

 Even getting caught out in heavy rains, water can seep into a non-waterproof box.